scottcorgan/grunt-eco-iife/README.md

 ## Acknowledgment

 This grunt plugin is basically a copy of  [grunt-eco](https://github.com/gr2m/grunt-eco).
-I didn't any JST features.
+I just didn't need any JST features.
 I only compiled templates in the form of Javascript or Coffeescript.
 That is why it is so close to the original.